bpanel-org/bpanel-docs/docs/plugin-started.md

 Then add your plugin to bPanel's config.js (see [Install Plugins](/docs/install-plugins.html) for more).

-To build your plugin anytime you make changes, simply `cd` to your plugin's directory in your terminal and run the watch command (you can also manually run `make babel` after each change)
+To build your plugin anytime you make changes, simply `cd` to your plugin's directory in your terminal and run the watch command (you can also manually run `make babel` after each change).

+**NOTE:** You must `link` the plugin *after* any updates to your config.js and a webpack build has run.
+Since a change to the config file triggers a new npm install, this will clear any links you have.

 ```bash
 cd /path/to/your-plugin